jpmor/site/sitewiki/quotes.md

 > The longer you look back, the farther you can look forward.

 `- Winston Churchill`

+> Seekers of lost glories must be grateful even for crumbs.

+`- Scott Weidensaul`

+> The spiritual estate of man is so enormous and so inexhaustible in
+> its diversity that only he who stands on the shoulders of great predecessors
+> can utter a truly new and weighty word.

+`- Leon Trotsky`

 > Wisdom lies not in regretting the inevitable but in adapting oneself
 > to the altered condition of things.